WheteThunger/VehicleDecayProtection/README.md

 }
 ```

+**Note: Configuration options are global settings per vehicle type and are not affected by permissions.**

 Each vehicle type has the following options:
+- `DecayMultiplierInside` -- Determines how much to scale decay damage for vehicles that are inside (under a roof).
+Defaults to `1.0` which has no effect.
+Set to `0.0` to completely nullify decay damage to vehicles while they are inside.
+  - Note: This will stack with the vanilla multipliers.
+For example, cars already take `0.1x` decay damage while inside in vanilla Rust, so setting this multiplier to `0.1` for modular cars will make them take `0.01x` decay damage while inside.
-- `DecayMultiplierNearTC` -- Used to scale decay damage taken by vehicles near a tool cupboard, regardless of the vehicle owner or upkeep.
-Defaults to `1` which has no effect.
-Set to `0` to completely nullify decay damage near a tool cupboard.
+- `DecayMultiplierNearTC` -- Determines how much to scale decay damage for vehicles that are near any tool cupboard.
+Defaults to `1.0` which has no effect.
+Set to `0.0` to completely nullify decay damage.
-  - Note: This is a global setting per vehicle type that does not use any permissions.
-- `ProtectionMinutesAfterUse` -- Used to prevent decay damage to vehicles this many minutes after they have been used (e.g., when their engine was last on).
+- `ProtectionMinutesAfterUse` -- Determines how many minutes to prevent decay damage to vehicles after they have been used (e.g., since when their engine was last on).
 This mechanic already exists in vanilla Rust for most vehicles, but the protection window is usually just 10 minutes (45 for boats and submarines).
 You can change this option to protect vehicles for longer, but setting it to a lower value than default will have no effect for most vehicles.
-  - Note: This is a global setting per vehicle type that does not use any permissions.